barumau/pandunia/english/midi_pandunia.md

 So the recipient is the subject of the sentence.
 Often the agent is not mentioned at all.

-In Pandunia, the passive voice is expressed with the verb ending in **-u**.
+In Midi Pandunia, the passive voice is expressed with the verb ending in **-u**.
 The word order is subject–verb–(optional object) or, more precisely, recipient–verb–(optional agent).